 - A model of how businesses should operate.
 For example, standards such as ISO?9000 and Investors in People.

-- Quantitative data covering specific activities, based on a sample of companies.
+- Quantitative data covering specific activities, based on a sample of businesses.
 Find out if the sample used is relevant to your business, and find out if the data has been validated.

 - A ?facilitator? to help you collect and analyse data about your business.